 How to make the warm-up part of your classroom routine

 When I taught high school, I don’t remember there being this much chaos in these first 5 minutes.
-I feel like I just put up my warm up and put my feet up.
+I feel like I just put up my warm-up and put my feet up.
 Okay, probably not.
 But middle school is really a whole new ballgame.

 I have had to establish and reteach opening procedures over and over and OVER again.
-It doesn’t help that the school that I currently teach at doesn’t have bells between the period because it is a K-8 school.
+It doesn’t help that the school that I currently teach at doesn’t have bells between the periods because it is a K-8 school.

-- Get out your notebook, planner, folder and pencil and start your warm up.
+- Get out your notebook, planner, folder and pencil and start your warm-up.

 - Yes you can have a pencil.
 I buy them just for you!

 - Come see me about your grade during the break.